 dvc exp show will mark queued experiments with an asterisk

 Note that queuing an experiment that uses checkpoints implies

 --reset, unless a

 --revis provided (refer to the previous section).

 dvc exp run --run-all to process the queue.
-Adding
+This is done outside your

-experiment queues can be run in parallel for better performance.
-This creates a
+--jobs), experiment queues can be run in parallel for better

 ⚠️ Parallel runs are experimental and may be unstable at this time. ⚠️ Make sure you're using a number of jobs that your environment can handle (no more than the CPU cores).

 Note that each job runs the entire pipeline (or